-- Coaches should stay positive throughout the game when publicly addressing their players, officials and stat bench.
-Asking questions to all involved should be stated in a calm and respectful manner. - Using profanities or strong language is UNACCEPTABLE and in direct violation of the Coaches Code of Ethics. - Carefully consider your choice of words when addressing a player.
+- Coaches should stay calm and positive throughout the game and when publicly addressing their players, officials and stat bench. - Using profanities or strong language is UNACCEPTABLE and in direct violation of the Coaches Code of Ethics. - Carefully consider your choice of words when addressing a player.
 Try to speak of the positive actions as well as the negative.
-(Example below) - "Matthew, I like the fact that you are ready to be aggressive, next time consider passing out of the double team." - Group comments should be those related to the group and not discriminatory of a single player. - If a parent has a concern, you must direct them to a board member or have a witness (particularly a board or JAC member) present to help address the situation.
+(Example below) - "Sam, I like the fact that you are ready to be aggressive, next time consider passing out of the double team." - If a parent has a concern, you must direct them to a board member or have a witness (particularly a board or JAC member) present to help address the situation.
 This standing rule is in accordance with our policies and procedures and is designed to protect the interest of the program and its volunteers.
 Furthermore this is a non-negotiable point of emphasis. - Remember, you and your team must thank all officials and volunteers after the game.
 This includes shaking hands with officials and the opposing team. - Carefully watch your team for those that you expect to be dissatisfied or disgusted.
 You have an opportunity to address it right away. - At the end of the game please ensure that your bench area is as clean or cleaner than it was when you arrived.